vrubleg/hostscmd/ReadMeEn.txt

-﻿Hosts Commander v1.6.1 [2019/07/07]
+Hosts Commander v1.6.2 [2020/11/21]
-(С) 2010-2019 Evgeny Vrublevsky <me@veg.by>
+(С) 2010-2020 Evgeny Vrublevsky <me@veg.by>
 http://veg.by/en/projects/hostscmd/

-This program allows you edit the hosts file easily from the Command Prompt.
-It is for everybody who likes to use command line.
+Command line hosts file editor.

 Features:
- - Adding, removing, disabling, and hiding hosts operations
+ - Adding, removing, disabling, and hiding hosts
  - Viewing list of hosts filtered by a mask
  - Batch operations on hosts by a mask
  - Creation of backup hosts files and rolling back of previous changes